weigo495959/what-s-new-/README.md

-And i was learning little about android appilcation development using java language about a two years ago and my favorite integrated development environment (IDE) for everyting is visual studio and i'm a C++ programer i just beginning to using it and learning it a lot since my inspection of my project in late 2021 since c++ is yet great programing language to set smoothly underneath the hardware itself like C does in the 1970s & Now.
+And i was learning little about android appilcation development using java language about a two years ago and my favorite integrated development environment (IDE) for everyting is visual studio and i'm a C++ programer i just beginning to using it and learning it a lot since my inspection of my project in late 2021 since c++ is yet the great programing language to set smoothly underneath the hardware itself like C does in the 1970s & Now.

  what's is weigo